Get immigration help you can trust.

-Provincial Nominee Program (PNP) streams are a key part of Canada’s immigration policy, with nearly 250,000 people expected to obtain Canadian permanent residence through a Provincial Nominee Program between 2021 and 2023.
+Provincial Nominee Program (PNP) streams are a key part of Canada's immigration policy, with more than 330,000 people expected to obtain Canadian permanent residence through a Provincial Nominee Program between 2023 and 2025.

 Provincial Nominee Programs are the fastest-growing economic Canadian immigration pathway.
 Over recent years, the federal government has gradually increased provinces’ annual allocations for their respective PNPs, showing the increasing importance of these programs within the overall Canadian immigration landscape.

 Check out this video for our 2-minute explanation of the Provincial Nominee Program (PNP):

 Am I eligible for a Provincial Nominee Program?

 Under Provincial Nominee Programs, provinces and territories in Canada can nominate individuals and families who wish to settle in their province or territory based on criteria set by the province.